-The Eye Centers of Florida is the largest eye care center in Southwest Florida.
-We have state-of-the-art facilities and highly skilled surgeons.
-Our state-of-the-art facilities are equipped to provide treatment for nearly any eye condition or disease.
+At Eye Centers of Florida, our highly skilled eye doctors and state-of-the-art facilities are equipped to provide treatment for virtually any eye condition or disease.

-Since our start in 1971 we have treated hundreds of thousands of patients with cataracts, glaucoma, diabetic retinopathy, retinal detachments, eyelid surgery, ocular prosthesis, intraocular lens implants and a variety of other eye conditions.
+Since our founding in 1971, we’ve treated hundreds of thousands of patients with cataracts, glaucoma, diabetic retinopathy, retinal detachments, eyelid surgery, ocular prosthetics, intraocular lens implants, and many other eye conditions.

-If your eye exam uncovers a problem with your eyes we have a talented team of medical experts to provide an accurate diagnosis and a broad variety of treatment options.
+If your eye exam uncovers a problem with your eyes, we have an experienced team of ophthalmologists in Fort Myers ready to provide an accurate diagnosis and a variety of treatment options specific to your situation.

 Schedule an Eye Exam at Eye Centers of Florida